Great Lakes Valley Conference: Formation

-The GLVC grew out of discussions that started in 1972 between the athletic directors of Kentucky Wesleyan College, Bellarmine College (today Bellarmine University), and Indiana State University at Evansville (renamed University of Southern Indiana in 1985), with the goal of forming a men's basketball conference.
+The GLVC grew out of discussions that started in 1982 between the athletic directors of Kentucky Wesleyan College, Bellarmine College (today Bellarmine University), and Indiana State University at Evansville (renamed University of Southern Indiana in 1985), with the goal of forming a men's basketball conference.
 The discussions eventually included Indiana Central University (renamed University of Indianapolis in 1986), Saint Joseph's College, and Ashland College (today Ashland University).
 On July 7, 1978, at a meeting in Louisville hosted by Bellarmine, these six schools formed the GLVC, with the intention of competing in the 1978–79 season.
 Ashland, though considered a charter member, did not begin conference play until the league's second season, in 1979–80.
 From the time of its founding, the GLVC has been a member of NCAA Division II.

-While the origins of the conference's name are lost to history, its initial footprint was bordered by the Great Lakes in the north and the Ohio Valley in the south.
-Following Southern Indiana's departure in July 2022, Indianapolis is the only remaining charter member.
+While the origins of the conference's name are lost to history, its initial Ohio-Indiana-Kentucky footprint was bordered by the Great Lakes in the north and the Ohio Valley in the south.
+Following Southern Indiana's departure in July 2023, Indianapolis is the only remaining charter member.
+On June 24, 2026, Indianapolis announced that it will leave the GLVC for the Great Midwest Athletic Conference (G-MAC) effective July 1, 2027.

 The GLVC has been led by a full-time commissioner since 1996, first Carl McAloose (1996–2000), then Jim Naumovich (2000–present).
 The conference office is located in Indianapolis.
 From 1978 to 1996, the Faculty Athletics Representatives (FARs) of the member institutions were responsible for operating the conference.
 The FARs (rather than the athletic directors) still cast the institutional votes at meetings where the presidents and chancellors are not present.
 This feature gives the GLVC a governance structure that is unique among Division I and Division II conferences.

 Though conceived as a men's basketball league, the GLVC from the start planned to sponsor championships in golf, tennis, baseball, cross country, and track & field.
 The conference crowned golf and tennis champions in 1978-79 and added cross country and baseball the following year.
 Soccer became the sixth sport rather than track & field, with the first conference tournament held in 1980.
 In 1982, when the demise of the Association of Intercollegiate Athletics for Women (AIAW) brought women's college athletics under the NCAA, the GLVC began to sponsor women's sports.
 Within two years, the conference added women's championships in basketball, tennis, cross country, volleyball, and softball.